Adnan Kovačević

-Adnan Kovačević (/bs/; born 9 September 1993) is a Bosnian professional footballer who plays as a centre-back for and captains I liga club Miedź Legnica.
+Adnan Kovačević (/bs/; born 9 September 1993) is a Bosnian professional footballer who plays as a centre-back for I liga club Miedź Legnica.

 Kovačević started his professional career at Travnik, before joining Sarajevo in 2013.
 Four years later, he moved to Korona Kielce.
 In 2020, he signed with Ferencváros.
 Three years later, he joined Raków.
 The following year, he switched to Miedź Legnica.

 A former youth international for Bosnia and Herzegovina, Kovačević made his senior international debut in 2019, earning 13 caps until 2024.

 Club career

 Early career

-Kovačević started playing football at a local club, before joining Travnik's youth setup in 2008.
+Kovačević started playing football at a local club before joining Travnik's youth setup in 2008.
 He made his professional debut against Borac Banja Luka on 19 May 2011 at the age of 17.
 On 28 May, he scored his first professional goal against Olimpic.

 In July 2013, Kovačević switched to Sarajevo.
 In July 2016, he suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.

 In July 2017, he moved to Polish side Korona Kielce.